Pennsylvania Human Relations Commission

 Executive Director

 Chad Dion Lassiter is a National Expert in the field of American Race Relations.
 Mr. Lassiter has worked on race, peace, and poverty-related issues in The United States of America, Africa, Canada, Haiti, Israel, and Norway, and is called upon frequently by media outlets to provide commentary on race relations and potential solutions.
-In April 2023, Mr. Lassiter was appointed by President Biden to the Presidential Advisory Commission on Advancing Educational Equity, Excellence, and Economic Opportunities for Black Americans.
+From April 2023- December 2024, Mr. Lassiter served as a commissioner on President Biden’s Presidential Advisory Commission on Advancing Educational Equity, Excellence, and Economic Opportunities for Black Americans.

 During his appointment, Mr. Lassiter has also developed programs such as, a ‘Global Social Justice Initiative,’ ‘Black and Jewish Beloved Community Dialogue,’ and the ‘College Race Dialogue Initiative.’